-То Total

-Per Without With

-Share Over-Allotment Over-Allotment
+10 tai Per Share Without Over-Allotment With Over-Allotment

 Public offering price

 Underwriting discount

 Non-accountable expense allowance(1)

 Proceeds, before expenses, to us(2)

 Proceeds, before expenses, to selling shareholders

 - (1) The non-accountable expense allowance is not payable with respect to the ordinary shares sold upon exercise of the underwriters' over-allotment option. - (2) We estimate that the total expenses of this offering excluding the underwriters' discount and the non-accountable expense allowance, will be approximately \$1.2 million.